Understanding Root Canal Treatments

 What is a root canal?

-A root canal involves a multi-step process, starting with the removal of infected tooth pulp, followed by the placement of a dental filling and crown on the affected tooth.
-This comprehensive treatment is performed by our skilled dentists to ensure the longevity of your dental health.
+A root canal involves a multi-step process, starting with the removal of the infected tooth pulp/nerve, the canals of the tooth are then cleaned with a sequence of files, followed by the placement of a dental filling and crown on the affected tooth.
+This comprehensive treatment is performed by our skilled dentists to ensure you’re able to keep your own teeth for longer.

 Why would I need a root canal?